Researchers Create 'Psychedelic' Stickers That Confuse AI Image Recognition - Slashdot

 Address all complaints to the Monsanto Corporation!

-Bright shiny objects (Score:3, Insightful)
+Bright shiny objects (Score:2, Insightful)

 Our "real" human visual algorithms are distracted by bright, shiny objects in a similar way.
 It's not just AI that can be fooled.